snadrus/nodb/README.md

   - The SELECT rows are mapped back to the destination by name Closures are the greatest!
 The setups return functions that have context.

+Recently Added:
+ - Subqueries in WHERE clause

 Lacking, but has easy workarounds:
     - Inputs other than []struct

 TODO:
-- Positional extracts: used in subqueries
+-  nodb.Inline(
+  "SELECT customer.Name as Name, customer.Phone AS Phone FROM ",         customers," AS customers JOIN ", invoice, " AS invoice ON customer.id = invoice.customer_id " +
+  "WHERE invoice.status='PENDING' ")
+  -- HARD: Make it just as efficient:
+  -- WHERE clause per-table first IF this table is involved in it.
+  -- MAPS for ON relation (presume unique, work if not unique)

-- Subquries
+- Subquery
+-- base.rowProvider:  chan interface{} RP: map GetChan to that.
---  Setup a subquery return
+--  Setup a subquery return:
+      reflect.StructOf([]reflect.StructField{
+        {                       // * the number of fields
+          Name: "A",
+          Type: reflect.TypeOf(interface{}{}),
+        }
+      })
--- Build own structs for results & reuse what we have.
+-- Support FROM.  // WHERE clause subqueries are done -- Build own structs for results & reuse what we have.
--- NO: Chan interface{} --> different FROM fork //, different PLAN fork

-- enable parentheses joins.
-    Build a joinElement without a left, but keep its append order

 - DISTINCT not implemented.
 It is mmaped hashes.
 (MEDIUM)

+- enable parentheses joins.
+    Build a joinElement without a left, but keep its append order

 - NULL (nil) support is wonky at best.
 Avoid if possible.